Progesterone only pill to prevent pregnancy from £11.50. 3 months of your current pill available to buy online from Dr Fox.Start order

 Side effects and interactions

-For a fuller list of side effects and details of interacting medicines see the patient information leaflets supplied with pills, e.g. the patient information leaflet of the mini pill Micronor.
+For a fuller list of side effects and details of interacting medicines see the patient information leaflets supplied with pills, e.g. the patient information leaflet of the mini pill Cerazette.

 There is an increased risk of ovarian cysts, but these are usually not dangerous and usually disappear without treatment.

-Research suggests that women who use any type of hormonal contraception have a slightly higher chance of being diagnosed with breast cancer.
+The available evidence does not support an association between breast cancer and use of a POPs.
+However, due to the limited available evidence, an increased risk cannot be completely excluded.
+Any increased risk is likely to be small and to reduce with time after stopping.
 After stopping for 10 years the risk goes back to normal.
 If there is a family history, this should be discussed with a doctor at the start of treatment.Start order

 The order process